bakonaanlong/Chess-Analysis/README.md

 - Visualizations: Bar charts, treemaps, graphics, and KPI's.
 Key Insights:
 - I dominated the most over indians with 73% of my games against them end with Wins
-- A chunk of my games were won by checkmates
+- A chunk of my games were won by checkmates.

 TECHNOLOGIES USED